RUNBGD/RUNBGD/src/data/locations/magaza.md

   Phone number: [+381645711111](+381645711111)

-  Opening hours: every day 10AM to 02AM
+  Open: every day 10AM to 02AM

   Magaza is a restaurant created with the idea of raising hedonism to a higher level.
 We are located on the bank of the Sava River with a beautiful view on the river and promenade, in the heart of Belgrade's nightlife - Beton Hala.